 ONE DREAMER's JOURNEY

 A visual walk through the major technology waves Neil has helped build — from early internet and mobile to cloud, AI, EV platforms, software-defined vehicles, robotics, and LEO satellite connectivity.
-It’s less about age and more about how experience compounds across domains.

 The First Wave: Internet & Web